Why Most People Never Escape Mediocrity (Even When They Try)

 - Read self-improvement content

-- Feel motivated after inspiration
+- Feel motivated after hearing something inspiring

-So why does nothing actually change?
+So why doesn’t anything actually change?

-The answer is not a lack of ambition.
+The answer isn’t a lack of ambition.

 It’s something more subtle:

-Most people don’t fail to escape mediocrity because they don’t try — they fail because the systems that create mediocrity are stronger than motivation alone.
+Most people don’t fail to escape mediocrity because they don’t try.
+They fail because the systems that create mediocrity are stronger than motivation alone.

 What “Mediocrity” Actually Means